ISU-Monarchs/HabitatRestoration/README.md

 [ssh keys](https://www.r-bloggers.com/rstudio-pushing-to-github-with-ssh-authentication/)
 to make pushing and pulling to the repository easy.

-## data-raw
+## data-raw/

 Contains all data collected

-## Data Entry - RStudio
+## data-raw/Data Entry - RStudio/

 Contains data entry protocols such as how to set up a computer with the github repository, scan/upload pdfs, and enter data.

-## R
+## R/

-caontains information about how each type of data was collected in the field as well as specifications for site and plant ID.
+Contains information about how each type of data was collected in the field as well as specifications for site and plant ID.
+These files become the R help files.

-## Data
+## Data/

+RData (.rda) binary files created from the scripts in the data-raw/ folder.
-Contains files which compile every piece of data collected and allows you to view it in one place.
+These files contain every piece of data collected and allows you to view it in one place.
 Click on the file you want to load under the data file.
 When asked if you want to load the R data file into the golbal environemnt, click yes.
 Then in the top right panel of R, click on the environemnt tab and click on the file you want to load.